GeorgiaStateDefenseForce/gsdf.georgia.gov/_posts/2023-08-25-gsdf-soldier-saves-a-life.md

 layout: post
 title: Soldier Uses GSDF Training to Save a Life
 date: 2023-08-25T17:10:05.401Z
 excerpt: Pfc.
-Dennis Pham is in the Right Place, At the Right Time, with the Right Knowledge
+Dennis Pham is in the Right Place, at the Right Time, with the Right Knowledge
 author: gsdf
 image: /images/pham_photo.webp